ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/other_formats.md

 Zenodo are pretty generous with their filespace but there are limits.
 An obvious example of very large supporting datasets are bulk media files like audio and camera trap images.
-These will need long-term bulk storage outside of Zenodo and we are currently exploring options to host such data.
+These may need long-term bulk storage outside of Zenodo and we are currently exploring options to host such data.

 ## Submitting data in other file formats